telefonicaid/fiware-orion/doc/manuals/user/known_limitations.md

 Broker is based seem to be funny guys :) :)

 If this 1 MB limit doesn't work for you, you can change it using the [CLI option](../admin/cli.md) `-inReqPayloadMaxSize`.
-However, before doing this please have a look to [performance considerations](../admin/perf_tuning.md#payload-and-message-size-and-performance).
+However, before doing this please have a look at [performance considerations](../admin/perf_tuning.md#payload-and-message-size-and-performance).

 ## Notification maximum size